 - Blood Transfusion Service - over £50,000 has been raised for the QMHA's dedicated Blood Transfusion Service so far which has helped to fund vital facilities and equipment for the service such as a permanent donor room, plasma freezer, blood centrifuge and tube welder.
-Fundraising for our Blood Transfusion Service is ongoing so if you would like more information about how your pet could become a donor or how you could support the Blood Transfusion Service please visit our Blood Transfusion Service appeal page.
+Fundraising for our Blood Transfusion Service is ongoing so if you would like more information about how your pet could become a donor or how you could support the Blood Transfusion Service please click here

 - Photodynamic Therapy (PDT) equipment - this pioneering equipment will increase cure rates for animals suffering with cancer and improve the welfare of the animals we treat.
 The PDT equipment we have purchased can be used to treat cats, dogs and horses.
 PDT is a non-invasive cancer treatment which uses a photo sensitising drug (a drug which becomes activated by light exposure) and a light source to activate the applied drug.
 Once the drug is activated, it destroys the nearby tumour cells.

-If you would like to donate to the Queen Mother Hospital for Animals you can donate online.
+If you would like to donate to the Queen Mother Hospital for Animals you can donate here

 Beaumont Sainsbury Animal Hospital